Venture Kick

 Grant in 2020

-Enerdrape specializes in transforming existing underground environments into renewable energy sources for heating and cooling applications in buildings.
-The company has developed prefabricated geothermal panels that capture both geothermal and waste heat found in locations such as underground parking, tunnels, and stations.
-This innovative technology serves as a cost-effective retrofit solution, allowing building owners and managers to harness the energy potential beneath urban settings.
-By utilizing Enerdrape's systems, users can reduce their reliance on traditional fossil fuel-based heating, thereby lowering greenhouse gas emissions and contributing to a more sustainable energy transition.
+Enerdrape is a company that specializes in transforming existing underground environments into renewable energy sources for heating and cooling buildings.
+By developing prefabricated geothermal panels, Enerdrape captures geothermal and waste heat found in spaces such as underground parking, tunnels, and stations.
+This innovative technology serves as a cost-effective retrofit solution, allowing building owners to harness the untapped energy potential beneath urban settings.
+By integrating this system with heat pump technology, Enerdrape enables a transition towards more sustainable energy practices, helping to reduce reliance on fossil fuels and lower greenhouse gas emissions in urban environments.

 Bloom Biorenewables